 Vitamin D is essential for a number of different functions in the body.
 Most of the vitamin D that is in the blood is inactive and it is modified by the kidney and other tissues to activate it.
 Active vitamin D stimulates the uptake of calcium from food, is important for the maintenance of healthy bones and also helps to regulate the response of the immune system to infection.

-Erythropoietin is produced by the kidney and acts on bone marrow to stimulate the production of mature red blood cells.
-The kidneys also produce prostaglandins.
+Erythropoietin is produced when oxygen levels in the blood are low.
+It acts in bone marrow to stimulate the production of mature red blood cells, to maintain healthy oxygen levels in our tissues.

 When the kidneys are not working correctly, waste products and excess fluid can build up and the levels of sodium, potassium, phosphate and calcium are not regulated correctly.
 When these substances gather together, this causes the symptoms of kidney disease, which can include high blood pressure, excessive tiredness, fluid retention and possibly lower back pain.